bpmn-io/bpmn.io/src/blog/2021/005-bpmn-js-visual-workflow-configuration-in-bubblz.md

   </p>
 </div>

-Our way of working is to create the workflow as a BPMN diagram on [Cawemo](https://Cawemo.com), let our customers validate them and then configure it using this interface.
-For our customers that meant going from a BPMN view to a not so sexy configuration view.
+Our way of working is to create the workflow as a BPMN diagram on [Cawemo](https://Cawemo.com), let our customers validate them, and then configure it using this interface.
+For our customers, that meant going from a BPMN view to a not-so-sexy configuration view.

 ### Configuring Things as a Workflow

-To solve this problem, we decided to use [bpmn-js](https://github.com/bpmn-io/bpmn-js) and embed its BPMN display abilities directly into our application.
-The first step was to build an algorithm to transform a proprietary process json into a bpmn file in Camunda format.
-This was a lot of work and the performance of the algorithm (8ms to translate a process of about 20 steps) allows us to propose an approach in quasi real-time.
+To solve this problem, we decided to use [bpmn-js](https://github.com/bpmn-io/bpmn-js) and embed its BPMN display and edit capabilities directly into our application.
+The first step was to build an algorithm to transform a proprietary process description into a BPMN file in Camunda format.
+We tuned the performance of that algorithm to translate between both formats in quasi-real-time (8ms to transform a process of about 20 steps).

-Once the algorithm was done, we integrated [bpmn-js](https://github.com/bpmn-io/bpmn-js) on the front end.
+Once we finished the algorithm, we integrated [bpmn-js](https://github.com/bpmn-io/bpmn-js) on the front end.
 The modularity of the framework allowed us to use it in an ultra-flexible way.
-We removed the drag & drop (our algorithm has an auto-positioning feature of the elements so we didn't need it), we customized the left panel as well as all the context pads of the different elements.
-And look, for the workflow shown above, this is what the BPMN representation looks like:
+Our algorithm had an auto-positioning feature of the elements.
+So we removed drag & drop.
+Our users are used to our very own way of editing things.
+So we customized the left panel as well as all the context pads of the different elements.

+With everything set and done, this is what the BPMN representation looks like for the workflow shown above:

 <div class="figure">
   <img src="{{ assets }}/attachments/blog/2021/005-config-bpmn.png">